The Blessing Way: Theme

 The novel introduces Joe Leaphorn as a secondary character.
-Anthropologist Bergen McKee draws Leaphorn into the story as an old friend and colleague with whom he consults on Navajo witchcraft culture.
+Anthropologist Bergen McKee draws Leaphorn into the story as an old friend and colleague whom he consults on Navajo witchcraft culture.

 This story has a strong theme of the Navajo philosophy of keeping peace in life, setting priorities and living by them, against the greed for money represented by Hall and his two hired helpers.
-Hall is driven to make a million dollars (a lot of money in 1970) and turns to illegal means to do it, hiring one notable criminal (George) and his lesser known ally, both eager for their share if the scheme had worked.
+Hall is driven to make a million dollars and turns to illegal means to do it, hiring one notable criminal (George) and his lesser known ally, both eager for their share if the scheme had worked.

 Development of the novel

 In his autobiography, Hillerman explained that McKee was the main character, and initially Leaphorn had a minor role.
 However, at the advice of his editors, he expanded Leaphorn's role.

 Marilyn Stasio described the history behind The Blessing Way in The New York Times:

 In the late 1960s, [Hillerman] said, he began to “practice” writing by working on a mystery, drawing on an earlier encounter he had had with a group of Navajos on horseback and in face paint and feathers in Crownpoint, N.M.
 They had been holding a Navajo Enemy Way ceremony for a soldier, a curing ritual that exorcises all traces of the enemy from those returning from battle.
 Mr. Hillerman had himself just returned from the war after a long convalescence ...
 He was so moved by the ceremony and so stirred by the rugged landscape that he resolved to live there.
 The experience became the basis for The Blessing Way (1970) ...
 He spent three years writing the novel and sent the manuscript to Joan Kahn, a respected mystery editor at Harper & Row, now HarperCollins.
 She published it after he complied with her suggestion—that he expand the role of a secondary character, the Navajo policeman Joe Leaphorn.